 - Dried sugar-free cranberries

-As far as which sugar-substitute to use for these sugar-free “oatmeal” cranberry cookies, I have a few recommendations.
-If you are regular on our site, you know I’m a huge fan of Lakanto Monk Fruit.
+As far as which sugar substitute to use for these sugar-free “oatmeal” cranberry cookies, I have a few recommendations.
+If you are a regular on our site, you know I’m a huge fan of Lakanto Monk Fruit.

 I love that Lakanto Monk Fruit is all-natural, and it gets its sweetness from antioxidants called mogrosides instead of fructose or sucrose.
 And it has zero calories and zero glycemic impact.